MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 ### Setting the Importance on Field

 Fields on non-list type pages, such as card and document type pages, include Designer options for setting the importance.
-The following table describes the options for setting the importance in Designer and how it corresponds to the Importance property in the page code.
+The following table describes the options for setting the importance in Designer and how it corresponds to the  [Importance property](properties/devenv-importance-property.md) in the page code.

 |Option|Description|Importance property value|
 |----|----|---|
 |**Show under "Show more"**|Sets the field so that only appears when the user selects **Show more**. |Additional|
 |**Show always**|Sets the field to always display on the page (regardless of whether the user selects **Show more** or **Show less**) but not in the FastTab heading if it is collapsed. <br /><br />If this option is available|Standard|
 |**Show when collapsed**|Sets the field to always display on the page (regardless of whether the user selects **Show more** or **Show less**) and also in the header of the FastTab when the FastTab is collapsed.|Promoted|

+### Setting the Quick Entry on Fields

+You can use Designer to set the [QuickEntry property](properties/devenv-quickentry-property.md) on a field.
+The QuickEntry property determines whether the field is given input focus or skipped when users navigate through fields on a page by pressing the return key.
+It is used to help accelerate keyboard data entry by focusing only those fields a user typically needs to fill-in.

 ## Preview design